 2. Our possessions don’t have designated homes.

-One of the most essential steps in organization and keeping a home clutter-free is to find a proper home for every item.
+One of the most essential steps in an organization and keeping a home clutter-free is to find a proper home for every item.
 We designate drawers for silverware, cupboards for plates, and shelves for food.
 If your kitchen counter is too cluttered, the first step in creating a clutter-free kitchen counter is to designate a home for each time – especially those you routinely leave out.
 Those items look different for each of us, but the principle remains consistent.

-If your counters are routinely cluttered, there is a good chance you are storing many “daily-use” items there (toasters, coffee makers, teapots, can openers, etc.) for convenience sake.
+If your counters are routinely cluttered, there is a good chance you are storing many “daily-use” items there (toasters, coffee makers, teapots, can openers, etc.) for convenience’s sake.
 But in reality, those items spend far more time as clutter than they do as needed instruments for food preparation.

 For example, if you make toast every morning for breakfast, it’ll take roughly 3 minutes to toast your bread.
-And then the toaster will sit unused for the next 23 hours and 57 minutes.
+And then, the toaster will sit unused for the next 23 hours and 57 minutes.
 You actually use it far less than you think you do.
 Instead, try putting it away every morning for one week (completing steps #1 and #2 will make this easier).
 You’ll likely be surprised to see how much space those appliances take up.

 4. We think leaving things on your counter is more convenient.

 The fallacy of convenience is a big reason our kitchen counters stay cluttered.
-We keeps things in plain sight because we believe it makes our kitchen more convenient.
+We keep things in plain sight because we believe it makes our kitchen more convenient.
 As a result, our counters fill up with baking ingredients, knife racks, cutting boards, and coffee mugs.